netgroup-polito/frog4-orchestrator/README_INSTALL.md

 # FROG4 Orchestrator Installation Guide

-The installation instructions below have been tested on ubuntu 14.04.3.
+The following instructions have been tested on Ubuntu 15.10 and 16.04.

 ## Required packages
 First, you need to install all the required ubuntu packages.
 For this, please follow the steps below: